Gardening Hayes — Recycling and Sustainability in Our Green Waste Areas

 We work with local authorities that follow the boroughs' approach to waste separation — typically a two-bin or three-bin system, incorporating a food caddy, mixed recycling and garden waste bins.
 In areas with kerbside organics collection, we prioritise composting and on-site bio-processing.
 Our sustainable garden waste area strategy combines household-level separation with centralised processing at transfer stations to keep materials in a circular loop.

-Local transfer station signage and separated garden waste bays Our short-term recycling percentage target is to achieve 70% diversion of garden and household recyclable materials from landfill by 2030.
+In a well-maintained garden, a person wearing light green gardening gloves is planting a vibrant orange and yellow flowering plant into a rectangular wooden planter box, which sits on a lush, green lawn area.
+Surrounding the planter are additional flowering plants with similar bright colours, creating a lively and colourful outdoor scene.
+The background features neatly mowed grass, supporting a tidy and inviting outdoor environment ideal for gardening activities.
+The soil in the person's hand appears rich and dark, ready for planting, and the overall space suggests careful landscaping and maintenance typical of a residential garden in Hayes.
+This scene underscores gardening services focused on planting, lawn care, and outdoor aesthetics, aligning with sustainable gardening practices encouraged by Gardening Hayes.
+Our short-term recycling percentage target is to achieve 70% diversion of garden and household recyclable materials from landfill by 2030.
 This target covers compostables, wood and timber from garden clearances, paper, glass and plastics collected through mixed-recycling services.
 Reaching this goal means working closely with residents, borough collection teams and local transfer stations to ensure materials enter the correct stream and are processed efficiently.

 To support a low-impact eco friendly waste disposal system, we maintain scheduled transfers to certified local transfer stations where green waste is bulked and prepared for composting or mulching.
 These transfer hubs are vital for transforming cuttings, leaves, soil and woody material into usable products for parks and community gardens.
 Our logistics are designed to reduce double-handling and to keep organic material free from contamination.